In This Article

 The Bank is currently conducting a live business case study with learners enrolled in one of our other programmes, the LSE Data Analytics Career Accelerator.
 This case study involves examining sentiment analysis of speeches and the relationship to specific events in the UK, such as high inflation and increased cost of living.
 The Bank will be making use of an equally business-critical challenge for learners to solve in the Data Science Career Accelerator.

-Dr James Gazzard, Director of Continuing Education at the Institute of Continuing Education, says:
+Dr James Gazzard, Director of the University of Cambridge Professional and Continuing Education (PACE), says:

 “We recognise that the current shortage of data skills calls for novel solutions and new collaborations that can address the challenges faced by industry.
 We are delighted to work with FourthRev and its industry partners to help us bring this new educational offering to market.”